cncf/demo/README.md

 By setting `Host` to "mongos.default", the Countly application looks for its MongoDB servers at the address "mongos.default".
 The "mongos.default" reference resolves to a Kubernetes service called mongos.
 The .default namespace is the default top-level domain for pods and services deployed in Kubernetes.

+---

+## Deep Dive

+- Patterns and Best Practices

+  - How to adapt your app to run in Kubernetes (Countly example in detail)
+  - Clustred Datastores on top of Kubernetes (Mongo example in detail)
+  - Making use of spare capcity with Background Jobs (Boinc example in detail)

+- Complex, Scriptable Kubernetes Deployments & Jinja Templating

+  What actually happens when you 'cncfdemo start'